benhenshaw/rhythm/doc/final.md

 Within the scene functions, the game-play of the game is implemented.
 Audio can be played using the mixer functions, and graphics displayed using the renderer.
 Each scene has its own goals, and so calculates and keeps track of how well the players are doing itself.
 Once the players have achieved the goal of the scene, the `set_scene` function will be called from within the scene code and the next frame iteration will begin whichever scene was passed into that call.

 ### Building the Binary
 For this project, I compile the entire source as a single translation unit.
 This is sometimes called a 'Unity Build'; achieved by using the `#include` preprocessor directive to combine all source files into a single file and compiling it.
 It builds faster than more traditional methods which wherein each file becomes a separate translation unit, and can allow the compiler to produce a better optimised binary.
 This method also makes header files unnecessary, as nothing needs to be forward declared when the entire code base coexists in a translation unit.
 The trade-off for this is that all root-level symbols once declared are global, so one must guard their naming of functions and types.
-In practice, this is very achievable -- especially for such a small project -- and the simplicity of not having to forward declare anything is very convenient.
+In practice, this is very achievable -- especially for such a small project -- and the simplicity of not having to forward declare anything is convenient.

 \newpage